Development#

 3. Wait a bit that the release on github and zenodo is created.

-4. Run make README.rst to update the citation information in the README from the zenodo API.
+4. Run make README.md to update the citation information in the README from the zenodo API.
 Check if the version is actually correct, otherwise grab a tea and wait a little more for zenodo to mint the new version.
 Once it worked, commit the change.

 5. Upload the release to pyPI: make release